 E-mail Etiquette

-• Do not use all capital letters.
-It is the email equivalent to shouting at someone.
+Do not use all capital letters.
+It is the email equivalent of shouting at someone.

 Student Notes